juliansommer/prompts/README.md

 **Set Up Environment Variables**

-Create a `.env` file in the root of your project and add the following content:
+Create a `.env` file in the root of your project and add the following content (see `.env.example` for reference):

 ```env
 NEXTAUTH_URL=http://localhost:3000